-Course Number 35910 01 May take this class more than once for elective credit Credit Type Physi cal Edu cation Grade Level 9 10 11 12 This course provides the skills to effectively prevent and respond Credit 1⁄2 cre dit to water emergencies, arming you with the skills and knowledge to respond to a variety of scenarios.
+Course Number 35910 01 May take this class more than once for elective credit Credit Type Physi cal Edu cation Grade Level 9 10 11 12 This course provides the skills to effectively prevent and respond to water emergencies, arming you with the skills and knowledge Credit 1⁄2 cre dit to water emergencies, arming you with the skins and knowledge to respond to a variety of scenarios.
 You will learn how quick Course Length Seme ster Co urse response time and effective preparation are vital to being a Fee stude tificatio ent mus icate fe t pay sired, lifeguard while also understanding the crucial elements in helping to prevent drownings and injuries.
-With passing of the skills, final scenarios, and written test, you qualify for American Red Cross Lifeguarding certification with First Aid, CPR and AED training.
-Students will spend half their time in the classroom and the other Course Level Gene ral Meets Hathaway Success Curriculum No half in the pool.
-Prerequisite Must be 15 y years o ld Taught at Aquatic Center Students will need to provide their own transportation.
+With passing of the skills, final scenarios, and written test, you qualify for American Red Cross Course Level Gene ral Lifeguarding certification with First Aid, CPR and AED training.
+Students will spend half their time in the classroom and the other half in the pool.
+Meets Hathaway Success Curriculum No Prerequisite Must be 15 y years o ld Taught at Aquatic Center Students will need to provide their own transportation.